No. 19 Louisiana-Lafayette holds off Georgia State in OT

+“I think human nature, when everybody’s patting you on the back, maybe you relax a little bit,” Napier said.
+“I feel like we practiced well.
+I feel like practice was up to par.
+I do think that, no matter what, some of that has a residual effect on you.
+I think it’s important we learned a good lesson here.”

-ATLANTA (AP) — Elijah Mitchell rushed for 164 yards, including the winning touchdown in overtime, and No. 19 Louisiana-Lafayette beat Georgia State 34-31 on Saturday.
+Elijah Mitchell rushed for 164 yards, including the winning touchdown in overtime, and No. 19 Louisiana-Lafayette topped Georgia State 34-31.

 The Ragin’ Cajuns (2-0, 1-0 Sun Belt Conference) were ranked for the first time since 1943 following last week’s 20-point win at Iowa State.
 Louisiana-Lafayette was a 17-point favorite, but trailed 14-7 at intermission and Levi Lewis then threw an interception on the opening drive of the second half.

-Lewis, who completed 21 of 37 passes for 279 yards, rolled left to complete a 4-yard pass for a touchdown that cut the lead to 21-14 midway through the third quarter, and then Mitchell got going.
+Lewis, who completed 21 of 37 passes for 279 yards, rolled left to complete a 4-yard touchdown pass that cut the lead to 21-14 midway through the third quarter, and then Mitchell got going.

+“We put it in our head it was going to come sooner or later,” Mitchell said.
+“The time came.
+We made adjustments and stuff, and it started happening in the second half.
+The offensive line, they really stepped it up in the second half and we made it happen.”

 The senior running back burst free down the left side for two long gains; a 59-yard touchdown run that tied it at 21 late in the third, and a 53-yard run early in the fourth that set up Trey Ragas’ 2-yard touchdown run.

+“He capitalized on people’s mistakes,” Lewis said.
+“When you make the wrong move on him, it’s going to be bad.
+Eli’s real athletic, agile, hard to get down.
+It’s hard to get that guy down.”

-Georgia State tied it at 28-all on Coates’ 4-yard run with 7:37 remaining.
+Georgia State tied it at 28 on Coates’ 4-yard run with 7:37 remaining.

 In overtime, Mitchell ran 12 yards around the right side and was untouched as he crossed the goal line for the final score.
 He finished with 16 carries.